 Hunger vs. Satiety – What is the Difference?May 15, 2013

-This is sometimes referred as head hunger vs. physical hunger.
-Having gone through WLS, it is critical for us to know the difference between these two hungers.
+This is sometimes referred to as head hunger vs. physical hunger.
+Having gone through bariatric surgery, it is critical for us to know the difference between these two types of hunger.
 We need to be able to recognize them so we can lose weight AND maintain our weight loss.
 Head hunger is also known as emotional eating.

 A simple way to look at the two types of hunger is to use this Hunger and Satiety Rating Scale.
 It can help you to identify what type of hunger you are experiencing.

 Physiological hunger or real hunger starts to occur about two to four hours after your last meal.
 Symptoms include an empty or rumbling feeling in your stomach.
 If you ignore this signal, your body then sends you a stronger signal in the form of a headache, dizziness or lightheadedness.
 This type of hunger is your body's way of telling you it is time to nourish your body.
 So go eat some protein.

 Psychological hunger or head hunger occurs at any time and has no physical symptoms.
 Obsessing about food, emotional situations, certain personal triggers, or food cravings may cause you to think that you are hungry when you're really not.
 Watching TV and wanting to eat is head hunger.
 Grazing is head hunger.

 To assist you in identifying which type of hunger you're feeling and what action you should take with that feeling, look at our Hunger and Satiety Rating Scale.